 Skip to main content

-The Master's degree programme in Computer science takes two years to complete, and each academic year is divided into two semesters.
+The master's programme in Computer Science takes two years to complete, and each academic year is divided into two semesters.

-Below is an example of what a weekly timetable might look like for first-semester students on the Master's degree programme in Computer science.
-There are, of course, breaks throughout the day, for example the academic quarter.
-Please note that the timetable varies from week to week and that teaching activities may be scheduled on weekdays in the hours between 8.15 and 18.00.
+Below is an example of how your weekly schedule might look like in the first semester of the Master’s programme in Computer Science.
+Please note that your schedule may vary from week to week and that teaching activities may be scheduled on weekdays in the hours between 8 and 18.

 Monday